-The Little Sisters of the Poor and other petitioners strongly believe they are to regard human life as sacred, and they believe human life begins at conception.
+The Little Sisters of the Poor and other petitioners strongly believe that human life is sacred, and they believe human life begins at conception.
 Accordingly, a law that requires them to provide, pay for, or otherwise authorize or trigger abortion/conception substantially burdens their religious convictions.

-Telling the Little Sisters that the opt-out provision of the Affordable Care Act (ACA) does not substantially burden their free exercise of religion, the Tenth Circuit has in effect defined the Little Sisters' religious beliefs, for it is impossible to conclude that a burden is insubstantial without effectively defining the belief it burdens.
+Telling the Little Sisters that the alternative method of compliance provision of the Affordable Care Act (ACA) does not substantially burden their free exercise of religion, the Tenth Circuit has in effect defined the Little Sisters' religious beliefs, for it is impossible to conclude that a burden is insubstantial without effectively defining the belief it burdens.
 And when this decision is read in concert with Burwell v.
-Hobby Lobby, \\\\ U.S. \\\\, 134 S.Ct.
+Hobby Lobby, \\\\ U.S. \\\, 134 S.Ct.
 2751 (2014), it has the anomalous result of making for-profit corporations more free to be exempt from the ACA than nonprofits.

-In reaching this bizarre result, the Tenth Circuit has misunderstood and undermined decisions of this Court the Religious Freedom Restoration Act (RFRA), and the Free Exercise Clause of the First Amendment.
+In reaching this bizarre result, the Tenth Circuit has misunderstood and undermined decisions of this Court, the Religious Freedom Restoration Act (RFRA), and the Free Exercise Clause of the First Amendment.